 (Updated for 2018.)

-Over time, I came to accept that I do in fact get distracted by bright lights.
-And like it or not, I need to to satisfy my big id’s desire for instant gratification… Without sacrificing the long-term planning.
-Without sacrificing what is happening now.
-Without staying aware of the current priorities and taking the appropriate actions.
+I get distracted by bright lights.
+And whether I like it or not, I need to to satisfy my id’s demand for instant gratification… At the same time, trying to avoid sacrificing the long-term plan and what is happening now.

-After much meditation on the “id problem,” I found a nice third option between infinitely planning for the long-term and investigating that bright light.
-But if I take a moment to “coredump,” then the thoughts don’t queue up, and I get back to the priority work.
-Call it a FOMO journal, but my quaint site is the way I have learned to compromise.
+After much meditation on this “id problem,” I found a nice third option between infinitely planning for the long-term and investigating that bright light.
+If I take a moment to “coredump,” then the bright lights don’t take over the day, and I get back to the priority work.
+Call it a FOMO journal.
+My quaint little site is the way I have learned to compromise.

 Ctrl + Z